duke-compsci290-spring2018/assignments-portfolio-dylan-v/final/README.md

 --- About the project:

 --- Interactively enter data or load data from an online source that is organized within a database <br>
-•User may vote on the bias of a news source, share whether they agree with the current bias rating, and if appropriate, upload a newspaper.
+•User may vote on the bias of a news source, share whether they agree with the current bias rating, and if appropriate, upload a newspaper.<br>
-•Data on firebase: newspapers (contains all information related to the newspaper, updated in real time), user information (vote and approval history, updated in real time)
+•Data on firebase: newspapers (contains all information related to the newspaper, updated in real time), user information (vote and approval history, updated in real time).<br>
---- Interact with the cumulative data in a useful way •Data on each newspaper is visualized using Chart.js, which allows data fields to be manipulated to alter the visualization.
+--- Interact with the cumulative data in a useful way<br>
+•Data on each newspaper is visualized using Chart.js, which allows data fields to be manipulated to alter the visualization.<br>
-• View the cumulative or individual data in multiple ways •User voting and approval statistics are constantly collected and computed into meaningful statistics (ex.
+• View the cumulative or individual data in multiple ways<br>
+•User voting and approval statistics are constantly collected and computed into meaningful statistics (ex.
 Average approval rating, voting history, personal bias).
 One key function of user data is respecting the ability to create new newspapers for users that express significant personal bias (ex.
-Voting on Liberal-leaning papers as Conservative).
+Voting on Liberal-leaning papers as Conservative).<br>
---- Keep track of individual preferences regarding users of your web site
+--- Keep track of individual preferences regarding users of your web site<br>
 • User voting habits are stored on Firebase and retrieved on login.
-As mentioned above, these voting habits make for meaningful statistics.
+As mentioned above, these voting habits make for meaningful statistics.<br>

 --- Roles